 Our ‘Natureworks’ project celebrates and supports nature, bringing it centre stage at Stanwick Lakes.
 Over the next year we will be busy boosting the site’s flora and fauna, from water voles to wading birds and reedbeds to riverbanks, through a combination of habitat improvements, natural resilience works and landscape enhancements.

 There will be lots of opportunities for local people to get involved, so whether you fancy helping with mammal surveys, or re-wilding your child through our family-friendly activities and events, keep an eye out on the Stanwick Lakes website and social media for more information.

 In a year where nature has been so vital to us all it feels particularly important to invest the time and money to ensure that our special habitats at Stanwick Lakes continue to be cared for and enhanced.

 Find out more

-As the project develops, find out more about our habitat improvements that are taking place, community action, nature engagement (including the kingfisher art gallery) and what we are doing to improve our green credentials by following the links.
+As the project develops, find out more about Habitat Improvements that are taking place, Community Action, Nature Engagement (including The Animals of Stanwick Lakes, Kingfisher Art Gallery and Water Vole Art Gallery) and what we are doing to improve our green credentials by following the links.